rubenanlo/rawDev-site/README.md

 the `exportImages` helper and save the file as `link.svg` in the `public/static/assets` directory.

+## Helpers

+### Yielding data from yaml files

+The way we are yielding the data is by defining the directory dynamically.
+Specifically, you need to define the name of the component (by adding const component = XXXX.name in each site we are using a helper to yield data from yaml files - e.g., const component = About.name).
+And pass it as a component parameter in the helper function located in getStaticProps.

+If there is a subfolder, the existing function would take the function variable and replace "get" with "", so that you obtain the name of the folder.
+Thus, the function to get data from a yaml file needs to tie with the folder where the yaml file is (e.g., getProjects -> folder name is 'projects') with 'get' in front of it (e.g., getProjects).

+The helpers getSnapshot and getBriefBio work a bit differently.
+In here, since the files are in the same folder but we need to only yield information from each file separately, we rely on the same method as in the paragraph above to get the filename.

 ## Lessons learnt:

 - When using mongoDB and vercel, it's better to integrate any environment